Pete Flores

 Additional Information from ATPE

 First elected to the Texas Senate in a 2018 special election.
 Flores served one term representing Senate District 19 but was defeated in his reelection bid in 2020.
 Following redistricting, Flores ran again in 2022 and was elected to represent Senate District 24.
 Current term expires January 2027.
-This race will not be on the ballot in 2024.
+Running for re-election in the 2026 Republican primary.

 Member of the Senate Education Committee.